Coronavirus latest: Italy and Spain hopeful for slowdown | DW | 05.04.2020

 "The supply line from Germany has been closed," an Israeli health ministry official told Haaretz.
 "We don't know under which government regulations, but some claim it is a result of the nationalization [of the factory]."

-On the Korean side, one of the factories that produces the reagent necessary for the tests has stopped producing it.
+On the Korean side, one of the factories that produce the reagent necessary for the tests has stopped producing it.
 Israeli media said there was a shortage of raw materials.

 More than 8,000 people have contracted the novel coronavirus in Israel.
 At least 46 people have died, according to Johns Hopkins figures.